rohanprasadofficial/quotes/README.md

 ```
 # Pull Requests

-I'm open to anyone opening a PR, I will definitely take a look at any PR's that are opened.
+I'm open to anyone submitting a PR, I will definitely take a look at any PR's that are opened.

 Two things to PR on: